Registering for McGill Summer Studies

 Instructions for Completing the Registration Package

 All visiting university students must submit the Registration and the Permanent Code Data forms and provide supporting legal documentation.
-There is a $50 processing fee, payable online when you upload your Registration Package, or in person at Service Point on campus.
+There is a $50 non-refundable processing fee, payable online when you upload your Registration Package, or in person at Service Point on campus.

 Don't delay!
 Popular courses fill up quickly.
 Send your Registration Package as soon as possible.